jara001/f1tenth-rules/rules_v3.md

 10. Production cost
     - No limits.
     - **Starting from 2027 it will be limited to ~ 5000$.** (Current estimate.)
-    - Contains all components + price estimation of custom parts.
+    - Contains the price of all components + price estimation of custom parts.
         - The retail price must be free of any discounts.
         - Custom parts: The price estimate for a company to manufacture your source file.